 Simple Pushrod Guide

-I don’t always want to install a servo to operate the choke on my gasoline engine; in fact, many times I’d rather have a manual choke.
-The issue becomes controlling the push/pullrod’s location so I can operate it when the cowl is installed on the plane.
-I found the answer in my parts box: an old nylon control horn.
-By enlarging the hole, I was able to use the motor mount bolt to secure the control horn to the motor mount, and then use one of the control horn base holes as a guide for the pushrod.
+You may not always want to install a servo to operate the choke on a gasoline engine; in fact, many times you may rather have a manual choke.
+The issue becomes controlling the push/pullrod’s location so you can operate it when the cowl is installed on the plane.
+The answer is probably in your parts box: an old nylon control horn.
+By enlarging the hole, you can use the motor mount bolt to secure the control horn to the motor mount, and then use one of the control horn base holes as a guide for the pushrod.
 Since it is made of nylon, there is almost no friction and no RF noise to bother the ignition of the engine or receiver.
 It’s very simple to make, install, and works very well.

 Cheap Sanding Files